neocortical/gsoup/README.md

 # Gsoup: An HTML sanitizer for Go

+##### Upcoming breaking change: preserving the children of deleted elements will soon be enabled by default.
+The current default behavior is to delete children when deleting an element.
+Please use the v0.7 release to retain the default behavior.

 ## Description

 Gsoup enables the sanitization of untrusted HTML markup for use in blogs, comments, etc. It is similar to Java's Jsoup or Ruby's Sanitizer (https://github.com/rgrove/sanitize).
 Go's x/net/html package is used under the hood for HTML parsing.